Sure you can train your baby not to make demands on you, BUT…

 We can look at sleep training as one example.
 Of course, parents want to sleep and may be scared to death of following their instinct to keep baby in bed which would help with sleep (safe bedsharing and cosleeping advice here).

 A baby busting approach may be taken up out of desperation, for example, for sleep.
 There are many books about training your baby to sleep on his/her own ‘in a week,’ for the ‘happiest baby.’
+There are even products for kids to help with sleep, like these gummies.
 But these approaches use cruelty to meet their mark.
 Like bronco busting, success with crying-it-out is temporary and it plants the seeds of dysregulated, disruptive behavior later due to the distress changing the brain’s development.

 Babies get the messages: ‘The world is not safe (like the womb was felt to be) so watch out.’
 ‘You are ‘wrong’’ (Narvaez, 2011).
 Survival systems go on alert drawing blood flow, thwarting the growth of right-hemisphere-driven social capacities (scheduled to grow in the first years; Schore, 2003a, 2003 b), undermining social and emotional intelligence.